 Jinmel chuckled.
 “While we wait, go look for leaks.
 I’ll go this way.”

 Together, they inspected the boiler as temperature and pressure rose.

 Kanéko found herself glued to the largest gauge, watching it climb.
 She heard the first gear start to turn, a squeak and a creak that she tried fix weeks ago.

 Moments later, the water screw began to rotate.

 “Kanéko!
 Get out here!”
 Her father’s rough voice echoed across the courtyard.

 She jumped and gave Jinmel a terrified look.
 “Papa!?”
 She rushed outside.
 When she saw water pouring into a horse trough, she slowed down and smile broadly.
-It took her a second and her father clearing her throat to resume heading toward him.
+In the second she stopped to look, her father cleared his throat loudly, making her resume her run to him.

 Ronamar stood in the center of the courtyard, hands fisted at his side and scowling at the stables.
 He wore a simple shirt and trousers along with a rigid necklace of his royal title, a bartim, hi.
 His brow was furrowed deep with anger.
 He cleared his throat before growling, “Why are you out here?”